plone/training/docs/mastering-plone/case.md

 By 2050 human civilisation has reached the stars and each year the conference is held on a different planet.

-The conference-website we want to create should be reusable in the following years so some things should be configurable.
+The conference website we want to create should be reusable in the following years, so some things should be configurable.

 (case-requirements-label)=